Appearance

 Tips for New Users

-- Start with categorical annotations - They provide clear visual groupings
+- Start with categorical features - They provide clear visual groupings

 - Use the legend - Hover over legend items to understand the color mapping

-- Save filter presets - Reuse complex filter configurations
+- Save subsets - Reuse complex subset configurations

 - Try different projections - Switch between spatial, UMAP, and t-SNE views

-- Export early, export often - Save filtered data for downstream analysis
+- Export early, export often - Save subset data for downstream analysis